2021331012abdullah/shootYourBuddy/README.md

-play the game live on https://test001-2e33.onrender.com/
+play the game live on shootyourbuddy.netlify.app